 Dr. Arun Manilal Gandhi is the fifth grandson of India’s legendary leader, Mohandas K. “Mahatma” Gandhi.
 Arun has been sharing lessons from his grandfather around the world for over 30 years.
 In recent years, he has regularly participated in the Renaissance Weekend deliberations with President Bill Clinton and other well-respected Rhodes Scholars and has spoken many times at the United Nations.

 Arun is the founder of the M.K.
 Gandhi Institute for Nonviolence and is the Founding President of the Gandhi Worldwide Education Institute.
-This charitable organisation currently supports over 1000 children in India with shelter, food and education.
-Arun has given keynote talks, lectures and workshops as well as participated in symposia, facilitated dialogues and conversations, panel events and other gatherings and meetings around the world for community organisations, large and small NGOs, charitable organisations in the fields of healthcare, human rights, education, the environment, human potential, national and international corporations, associations and government agencies.
+This charitable organization currently supports over 1000 children in India with shelter, food and education.
+Arun has given keynote talks, lectures and workshops as well as participated in symposia, facilitated dialogues and conversations, panel events and other gatherings and meetings around the world for community organizations, large and small NGOs, charitable organizations in the fields of healthcare, human rights, education, the environment, human potential, national and international corporations, associations and government agencies.

 Arun visits and talks at schools, colleges, universities and prisons.
 His work has transformed the lives of many who are currently in prison.
 He works with a number of prison facilities in New York State and has significantly contributed to a staggering 70% reduction in violence within a prison.
 Invitations and other requests have taken Arun to all 50 States of the U.S. with numerous repeat visits.
 Arun travels extensively and a list of international invites among others have included visiting: Australia, Brazil, Canada, China, Croatia, Dubai, England, France, Germany, Hong Kong, Haiti, Ireland, Israel/Palestine, Italy, Jamaica, Lebanon, Lithuania, Netherlands, Northern Ireland, Nicaragua, Japan, Jordan, Scotland, South Africa and Sweden.